MauliQT/ultrasonics-api-self-hosted/README.md

 ---

+## **Important**

+The offical API isn't working anymore and had some issues with deployment and ease of use.
+This [mauliqt/ultrasonics-api](https://github.com/MauliQT/ultrasonics-api-self-hosted) alongside with [mauliqt/ultrasonics](https://github.com/MauliQT/ultrasonics-tidal) is working but with some issues, i havent been able to fix yet.

 ## The api proxy for ultrasonics.

 This is the source code for the ultrasonics-api proxy server.
 It's purpose is to store private api keys for services such as Spotify, Deezer, and Last.fm, while providing an endpoint for ultrasonics to access those apis.